scireum/sirius-biz/src/main/java/sirius/biz/codelists/README.md

 Such data can either be provided via [Jupiter](https://github.com/scireum/jupiter) or by an internal [CodeList](CodeLists.java).

+Not that [LookupValue](LookupValue.java) or [LookupValues](LookupValues.java) can be used to easily reference such lookup tables from a string column in database entities.

 The more specific framework are these [CodeLists](CodeLists.java) which mainly map codes to values.
 These can either be global or managed per tenant.
 Note that code lists are either backed by JDBC/SQL or by MongoDB and either of those frameworks (*biz.code-lists-jdbc* or *biz.code-lists-mongo*) has to be enabled in order to use code lists.